RitamChakraborty/return_order_management_backend/README.md

 Backend of the **Return Order Management** full stack application written with *Java* and *Spring Boot* in *Microservices* architecture.

-The application is consist of 5 microservices.
+The application is consisted of 5 microservices.

 - [Service Registry](#service-registry)
 - [Authorization](#authorization)